-The Fund currently utilizes leverage principally through reverse repurchase agreements and may also obtain leverage by entering into credit agreements with financial institutions such as banks or issuing preferred shares.
+The Fund currently utilizes leverage through reverse repurchase agreements and the issuance of mortgage-backed notes by its wholly-owned subsidiaries.
+The Fund or its wholly-owned subsidiaries of the Fund may also obtain leverage by entering into credit agreements with financial institutions such as banks or issuing preferred shares or debt.
 The Fund intends to utilize reverse repurchase agreements, borrowings and other forms of leverage opportunistically and anticipates that its leverage will vary from time to time, based upon changes in market conditions and variations in the value of the portfolio's holdings; however, the Fund's leverage will not exceed the limitations set forth under the Investment Company Act.
 By using leverage, the Fund seeks to obtain a higher return for Shareholders than if the Fund did not use leverage.
 Leveraging is a speculative technique and there are special risks and costs involved.
 There can be no assurance that a leveraging strategy will be used or that it will be successful during any period in which it is employed.
 See "REVERSE REPURCHASE AGREEMENTS RISK" and "RESTRICTIONS ON THE USE OF DERIVATIVE AND OTHER TRANSACTIONS".